-The Maine Autism Institute's Maine Family Partnership parents have been instrumental in the creation of this Maine Parent Guide to Autism Spectrum Disorders.
-Their hope was to provide an easy-to-follow roadmap for Maine parents who suspect their child may have an autism spectrum disorder, before and after receiving the diagnosis.
+The Maine Autism Institute's Family Partnership (FP) was instrumental in the creation of the Maine Parent Guide to Autism Spectrum Disorders in 2015.
+Individuals with autism, their families, and educators and professionals also played an important role in the review and revisions to our 2nd edition.
+Our continued hope is to provide an easy-to-follow roadmap for Maine parents and caregivers who suspect their child may be at risk for autism and to guide you to services, resources, and supports needed after diagnosis and throughout the lifespan.